meteatamel/knative-tutorial/README.md

 [![Serverless with Knative](./docs/images/serverless-with-knative.png)](https://speakerdeck.com/meteatamel/serverless-with-knative)

 ## Installation
 If you need to install Knative and its dependencies (Istio), see [Knative Installation](https://www.knative.dev/docs/install/) page for your platform.
-We tested this tutorial on Google Kubernetes Engine (GKE) with Knative version **0.9**.

 For detailed GKE instructions, see [Install on Google Kubernetes Engine](https://www.knative.dev/docs/install/knative-with-gke/) page.

+We tested this tutorial on:
+* Google Kubernetes Engine (GKE): 1.14.6-gke.1
+* Istio: 1.1.13-gke.0
+* Knative: 0.9.0

 Let's briefly recap the steps of installing Knative on GKE.

 Set some environment variables for the cluster name and zone: